-Now that restrictions are lifting, we can look forward to a bit more outdoor adventure in our lives.
-As well as plenty of great walks through Bucks' gorgeous countryside and its many parks, we can now enjoy a return to camping and water based activities, just in time for the summer holidays.
+Looking for more outdoor adventure in your life?
+As well as plenty of great walks through Bucks' gorgeous countryside and its many parks, we can also enjoy a return to camping and water based activities.

 Being able to get out and about and enjoy a walk has been a saving grace throughout lockdown and continues to be an important part of many people's lives.
 The Chiltern Conservation Board and the Chiltern Society have come up with 23 social distance friendly walks which avoid crowded well-known locations and narrow paths (where possible).
 Between 2 and 6 miles long, many are stile free and with the majority under 4 miles long, accessible to most walkers.
 Or check out these family friendly walks which include guides and fun quizzes to download and do on the walks plus foodie stops along the way.
 We have also compiled a guide to Bucks' Best Walks with pubs and cafes at which to refuel but please double check they are open and be aware of the safety measures they have in place.